Skip to main content

 Overview

-Bella Booking provides three note types on both appointments and client profiles, giving your team fine-grained control over what information stays internal, what is shared with clients, and what clients contribute themselves.
-Each note field supports up to 500 characters.
+Bella Booking provides three quick-note types on both appointments and client profiles, giving your team fine-grained control over what information stays internal, what is shared with clients, and what clients contribute themselves.
+Each of these quick-note fields supports up to 500 characters.
+Client profiles also have a separate, dated Timeline log for building up a client’s history over time — see Client Timeline notes below, which is not subject to the 500-character limit.

 Appointment Notes